particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 Time to flash that shiny new binary to some devices!
 Notice that when you hover over a version of firmware, you have the ability to **Release firmware** (<i class="ion-star"></i>). *Releasing* firmware sets that binary as the **preferred firmware version** for all devices reporting as your product.
 Unless set individually, any device that does not report this released version of firmware will **automatically download and run it** next time it comes online.

 Releasing firmware is the mechanism by which any number of devices can receive a single version of firmware without being individually targeted.
 This is incredibly valuable: imagine identifying a bug in your firmware and pushing out a fix to thousands of devices that are out in the field.
-Or, consider the possibility of continuing to build new features that can be introduced to customers, even after they have purchased your product and are acively using it.
+Or, consider the possibility of continuing to build new features that can be introduced to customers, even after they have purchased your product and are actively using it.
 Amazing!
 This is the power of the Internet of Things.

 However, releasing firmware also presents tremendous risk.
 The last thing you would want as a product creator is to break existing functionality for your customers, detracting from their experience with your product.
 Fear not!
 Specific safeguards are in place to help you avoid unintended regressions in firmware quality.
 Namely, **a firmware version must be successfully running on at least one device before it can be released to all devices.**

 ![Unable to release firmware](/assets/images/unable-to-release.png)
-<p class="caption">Releasing a firmware version is diabled until it is running on at least one device</p>
+<p class="caption">Releasing a firmware version is disabled until it is running on at least one device</p>

 ### Recommended development flow

 To get the firmware running on a device, head to your devices page by clicking on the devices icon in the sidebar (<i class="im-devices-icon"></i>).
-Before flashing your device, it's important to first understand the recommmended development flow for managing firmware for a product.
+Before flashing your device, it's important to first understand the recommended development flow for managing firmware for a product.
 This flow is designed to minimize risk when deploying new firmware to devices.
-As discussed earlier, you should start each cycle of firmware rollout by flashing them to your *test group* of devices.
+As discussed earlier, you should start each cycle of firmware rollout by flashing your firmware to your *test group* of devices.
 Your test devices should be physically available to you and/or your team for testing purposes.
 Once you have thoroughly tested the new firmware on your test group and fixed any bugs, you can then release the firmware to all other devices.
 This signals to the cloud that every device should be running the new firmware, and will trigger an auto-update to this version unless otherwise specified.

 ![Release firmware flow](/assets/images/release-schedule.png)
 <p class="caption">The recommended flow for managing firmware</p>